 ◾️ What happens to mosquito eggs during the winter?

 Mosquitoes will lay their eggs in the fall, either before dying or hibernating during the winter.
-Females can lay up to 300 eggs in damp locales.
-These spots include standing water, plants, moist soil and containers holding as little as a half-inch of water.
-In other words, these winged pests have plenty of spots to choose from for future offspring (eggs).
-When the weather warms up again — and with a bit of rain — the eggs that survived the winter will hatch.
-New mosquitoes will then start their lifecycle.
+Females can lay up to 300 eggs in damp locales, including standing water, plants, moist soil and containers holding as little as a half-inch of water.
+When the weather warms up again - and with a bit of rain - the eggs that survived the winter will hatch and start their lifecycle.

-There are a few steps you can take to deal with mosquitoes before they even hatch.
-Since mosquitoes lay eggs in moist areas and containers that hold water, check damp areas outside your home for eggs.
-Places to look include flowerpots, birdbaths, old trash cans, buckets left outdoors, etc. Clean up these areas before warmer weather arrives.
+Since mosquitoes lay eggs in moist areas and containers that hold water, check damp areas outside your home or business for eggs.
+Clean up these areas before warmer weather arrives.
 By removing wet spots and water-holding receptacles from your property, you can cut down on the number of mosquitoes that will hatch in the spring and summer.

 Comments will be approved before showing up.